altaga/Follow-my-paws/README.md

 <img src = "https://i.ibb.co/1K1v2wD/Antenna.png" width = "700">

-Once we finish this, we will have ready our module to use it with Arduino IDE.
+Once we finish this, we will have our module ready to use it with Arduino IDE.

 ## Wio Arduino Setup:

-This is the official guide to install WIO LTE on Arduino IDE.
-I recommend that they follow it 100%, it is very clear and concise.
+This is the official guide to install the WIO LTE on the Arduino IDE.
+I recommend to follow it 100%, it is very clear and concise.

 https://github.com/Seeed-Studio/Wio_LTE_Arduino_Library

 ## Soracom Platform Setup:

-It is very important to check that our SIM card is already attached to a group, in my case I call it Harvest Group.
+It is very important to check that your SIM card is already attached to a group, in my case I call it Harvest Group.

 <img src = "https://i.ibb.co/q0ZXn00/01.png" width = "700">